Sriinidhi/DSA_practise_Polkam/README.md

 Here by, I am open for any suggestions and queries.
 As a start through, I personally recommend any new beginner to start practising DSA with simple questions(However I disclose Q's in solutions or else link of problem) for impactful outcomes.

+1: Printing Patterns (so here I have max possible pattern problem sol that can be asked in interviews)

 Arrays

 2D Arrays